 As good as everything above sounds, it doesn’t come without a price.
 I don’t mean the dollar price, I mean the learning curve.

-Editing your site can be quite confusing.
+Editing your site can be confusing.

 I’ve seen some reviews that praise Kajabi as easier than WordPress.
 I don’t get that.
 Assuming you are using a good theme, I find editing in WordPress easier and more flexible.
+(Well, at least until the Gutenberg editor was introduced in WordPress.
+I find Kajabi easier than using that.)

 That said, most of the issues in Kajabi result from the way things are named and where they are located.
 So, once you figure that out, things become much easier.